TerraBite147/higher-or-lower/README.md

   - When a user clicks the rules button the rules window will appear.
   - The rules of the game have be clearly explained.
-  - An option to start a new game is present on the page so the user can imedatly start playing rather than going but to the home page.
+  - An option to start a new game is present on the page so the user can immediately start playing rather than going but to the home page.
   - If the user presses the X button in the top right the user will be redirected to the home page.

 ![Rules Window](README/Images/rules.png)